-How can I initiate restores for a large volume of Amazon S3 objects that are currently in the S3 Glacier storage class?
+How can I initiate restores for a large volume of Amazon S3 objects that are currently in the S3 Glacier or S3 Glacier Deep Archive storage class?

 Note: Before you create a batch operation job, be sure to review the pricing for Amazon S3 batch operations.

 Before you begin, the following requirements must be met: